A Glance at the 1954 Corvette Brochure: The First All-American Sports Car

 The 1954 Corvette is a C1 and was the second model year in the first generation.
 The first-generation Corvette was introduced with the 1953 C1 Corvette.
 The C1 had many upgrades along the way.
 We created an overview so you could learn more about the C1 Corvette.
 If you’re interested in learning more about this gem, check out our C1 Corvette overview here.

 Let’s get acquainted with the 1954 Corvette brochure itself and see how Chevrolet marketed its performance, sensational styling, and luxurious comfort.
-The last page of the brochure gives the 1954 Corvette specifications: Engine, transmission, driveline, wheels, steering, brakes, suspension, frame, gas tank, body, compartments, windows and top, colors, and car dimension.
+The last page of the brochure gives the 1954 Corvette specifications: Engine, transmission, driveline, wheels, steering, brakes, suspension, frame, gas tank, body, compartments, windows, and top, colors, and car dimensions.

 Below is the cover of the 1954 Corvette brochure:

 Take a close-up look at the artwork from inside the 1954 Corvette brochure below:

 Did you know that GM styling chief Harley Earl commissioned approximately 20 plastic bubble canopy tops for the 1954 Corvette?
 Most of which went to special customers and dealers.

 Here are some more links you might enjoy:

 We hope you enjoyed this article.
 There are a lot more great articles on our blog.
 You can check out our RECENT BLOG POST HERE.